 You can add crystals over your entire shoes, over specific areas, or in any particular pattern like a checkered pattern.
-First, determine that and then tape off the regions you want to keep empty.
-After this, start applying small amounts of glue to the parts you want to cover and quickly place the crystals of your choice on top, move to their specific place using toothpicks.
+First, determine your pattern and then tape off the regions you want to keep empty.
+After this, start applying small amounts of glue to the parts you want to cover and quickly place the crystals of your choice on top, maneuvering them to their specific place using toothpicks.
 Let it completely dry, and you’re all done!
 You can even use rhinestone threads and experiment with different colors.

 Now that you know how to customize your Vans Shoes, it’s time to show them off to the world.
 So how do you keep them in tip top shape?
 Thankfully, we’ve created a guide on cleaning customized and hand-painted shoes which you can find here.